 She wants to build up micro-goniospectrophotometer system to pursue her goal.
 Along with this she will acquire her personal training on psychophysical experiments to give an integrity to this project.

 Apart from her research and academic development, she will develop a network with academic and industrial experts in the field of 3D printing technology, color imaging, optical imaging and of course metrology.

-ESR3: Characterization of Natural and Artificial Surfaces using a multiscale approach based on specular BRDF measurement
+ESR3: Characterization of material surfaces using a multiscale approach based on specular BRDF measurement

 - Gael Obein (CNAM)